BhavikSheth/test/README.md

 #Test

-This repository is for me to learn git on my Macbook.
+This repository is for me to learn Git on my Macbook.